rciam/rciam-docs/docs/manager/group-management.md

 ## Manage Enrollment Configurations

-User enrols to a group using a specific enrollment configuration, each enrollment has a configuration that defines the following things:
+User enrols to a group using a specific enrollment, each enrollment has a configuration that defines the following things:

 **Enrollment Name:** The identifying name of the enrollment.

 **Membership Expiration:** The duration of the memberships of users enrolled with this enrollment.

-> Membership Expiration can also be indefinite is configuration allows it.
+[See more](#membership-expiration)

 **Start Date:** Allows for memberships to be activated in future time and not directly after an enrollment is completed.

-**Requires Approval:** If true enrollment requests submitted by user need to be approved by an administrator.
+**Requires Approval:** When enabled, enrollment requests submitted by users need to be approved by an administrator; otherwise, requests will be automatically approved.

 **Comments:** If activated Users that are submitting an enrollment request need to also provide additional information.